 - Species Search |

 - Researchers Search |

 n (Kope = Greek for "oar" Podos = Greek for "foot").
 Hence Copepod = oar-footed, referring to the pair of swimming legs on the same somite that are moved together, like the oars of a sculling shell.

-The World of Copepods consists of four databases.
+The World of Copepods consists of three databases.
 These are…

 - Bibliography of All Known Copepod and Branchiura Literature

 As of June 2018 this database is an Archive Copy ONLY.
 You can still search and download records, but no changes or additions can be made here.
 For an up-to-date bibliographic dataset please go to our site on WoRMS

 - Taxonomic List of Copepod and Branchiura NEW SITE

 - Copepod and Branchiura Specimen Holdings of Invertebrate Zoology